Mochi0213/DataAgentSecurity/README.md

 # DataAgentSecurity

-Reproducibility package for the data-agent security evaluation used in our submission paper *"Can You Trust Your Data Agent?
-Security Threats in AI-Driven Analytical Systems"*.
-This repo bundles every attack manifest (350 in total), the three ASR judges, the DB-GPT runner, the sandbox Docker definition, and the dacomp-DA database download instructions.
+Reproducibility package for the data-agent security evaluation used in our submission paper *"Data Agents Under Attack: Vulnerabilities in LLM-Driven Analytics Systems"*.
+This repo bundles every attack manifest
+(350 in total), the three ASR judges, the DB-GPT runner, the sandbox Docker definition, and the dacomp-DA database download instructions.